 Tip: Buying habits often differ on weekends.
 Use the handy day of week filters to analyze hourly trends on weekends, separately from weekdays.

-The AdWords Report Editor is one of the most useful improvements to the interface in recent years.
+The Google Ads Report Editor is one of the most useful improvements to the interface in recent years.
 Data visualization using the Report Editor is an extremely effective way to identify opportunities in your account.
 The range of metrics, dimensions, and filters provide a ton of ways to visualize the data that matters.